 Giani now makes a Carrara Marble Painting Kit.
 When I painted my counters back in 2016, they only sold one, the White Diamond Granite Kit that I tweaked to look like marble.
 If you want the look of marble, I would use the new Carrara Marble Painting Kit as it will look even more like real marble than what I was able to create using the White Diamond Granite Kit.

-- I have painted Carrara Marble many times before using a kit.
+I have painted Carrara Marble many times before using a kit.
 I used craft paint and paste wax to create a realistic marble look on the top of a dresser turned into a bathroom vanity that gets wet.
 It has lasted over 8 years so far.
-You can see that method in this post: Faux Marble Painting Technique
+You can see that method in this post. —-> How to Paint Carrara Marble Using Craft Paints

 - After using the White Diamond Granite Giani Paint Kit and seeing what the new Carrara Marble Kit has in it, if I ever was to paint a surface to look like Carrara Marble again, I would use my Faux Marble Painting Tutorial, (linked above) method as it will work just as well and will cost less.
 The products that come in the Carrara Marble kit are basic paints and supplies that you can buy at any paint or home improvement store.
 White primer/paint, two shades of flat grey acrylic paint, 2 small tipped brushes, a 2-inch soft bristle paint brush, a microfiber paint roller and Minwax Polycrylic – it is water-based and will not yellow over time.